aramis-lab/MICCAI-educational-challenge-2020/intro.md

 ## Execution of the notebooks

-Each of these sections can be downloaded as a notebook (a mix of text and code) that can be executed locally in your computer or run in a "cloud" instance (useful if you do not have a GPU available in your computer).
-In the later case, links to instances of Google Colab are displayed.
+Each of the next sections can be downloaded as a notebook (a mix of text and code) that can be executed locally in your computer or run in a cloud instance (useful if you do not have a GPU available in your computer).
+For the later case, when available, links to instances of Google Colab are displayed.

+### Run in the Cloud

+Interactive notebooks can be launched using a **Google Colab** instance.
+To do this, click on the icon in the upper side of the corresponding page.
+When launching the **Colab**, an initial step is proposed to set-up the notebook with the necessary software, this can take some time, particularly for the notebook "Prepare your neuroimaging data".
+Notebooks can be run indepedently.

 ### Local execution of the notebooks